Skip to main content

 • times of the day ordinary hours can be worked (eg. between 7am - 7pm).

-In the pictured example above, a set of rules have been created or Full Time employees.
-Apart from breaking down the rules by day and to apply 'Full Time' employees as per best practice, the only information on this rules is that is considered ordinary hours.
+In the example above, a set of rules has been created for Full Time employees.
+Apart from breaking down the rules by day and applying the 'Full Time' tag, the only information on these rules is that they are considered ordinary hours.

 By building generic rules for our ordinary hours, we've created a foundation we can then build our overtime rules on top of.